top of page

 Pocket Springs

 Pocket sprung mattresses have different "spring counts".
 All the figures are for a king size bed, scaled down for Doubles, Singles etc. They start at 600.
-We offer 1000, 1500, 2000 and 3000 spring counts.
+We offer 1000, 1500 and 2000 spring counts.
 As the spring count rises so does the firmness - we find 2000 is the maximum firmness for most people.

-For most manufacturers 3000 is the most springs they can fit on a single layer; higher figures than 3000 are often misleading, a common tactic is to quote nested springs or multiple layers of springs to give figures like 5000 or 7000 - which won't provide any more support.
+For most manufacturers 3000 is the most springs they can fit on a single layer; higher figures than 3000 are often misleading, a common tactic is to quote nested springs or multiple layers of mini springs to give figures like 5000 or 7000 - which won't provide any more support.

 Memory Foam